Workforce Analytics: Benefits, Metrics & Examples

 Your workforce is key to achieving your goals year after year.
 The more buy-in you can get from your teams, the more cohesively you’ll work together to move your business forward.

 Automation can help maximize your workforce analytics efforts.
-With the right tools, your leadership team can monitor your metrics and ensure that any changes you make are moving you in the right direction.
+With the right tools, your leadership team can monitor your metrics and ensure that any changes you make move you in the right direction.

 Providing Real-Time Dashboards for Monitoring Key Metrics

 Things can change quickly.
-The data you gathered last year might be out of date by the time you schedule another workforce study.
+The data you gathered last year might be outdated by the time you schedule another workforce study.
 That’s where real-time analytics can help.

-With the right tools in place, you can monitor the most important metrics continuously.
-When you log into the system every day, up-to-date numbers will be displayed.
-This can equip you to react quickly to any sudden shifts.
+You can continuously monitor the most important metrics with the right workforce analytics dashboards.
+Up-to-date numbers will be displayed when you log into the system daily, equipping you to react quickly to sudden shifts.

 Making Data-Driven Decisions to Drive Organizational Success

-In a data-driven business world, it’s more important than ever to rely on cold, hard facts.
+In a data-driven business world, relying on cold, hard facts is more important than ever.
 Analytics gives you the information you need to make objective decisions.

 Today’s analytics don’t just help you study past and present behavior.
 Using the information it gathers, solutions with built-in predictive analytics can show you what’s ahead for your business.
 This can help you prepare to build a future workforce that will hit all the right metrics.

-1. Data integration: Can it connect with multiple data sources like HRIS, payroll, time and attendance, and performance management systems?
+1. Data integration: Can it connect with multiple data sources and external sources in your tech stack like HRIS, payroll, time and attendance, and performance management systems?

 2. Data security & privacy: Does it offer robust data security features and comply with privacy regulations?